 Here are ways you can help ORMA support Medicare for All nationwide and within Massachusetts:

 Sign this petition: Sign your name today, and become one of the thousands of people sending a powerful message to Congress.
-Every single name that we add to this list will put incredible Really?
-How about “increasing” pressure on our representatives in the House such that they must join the overwhelming majority of Americans in backing Medicare for All.
+Every single name that we add to this list will put increasing pressure on our representatives in the House such that they must join the overwhelming majority of Americans in backing Medicare for All.

 Mass.
 Care – Massachusetts Campaign for Single Payer Health Care